5dw/eis-admin-starter-kit/README.md

 # Usage
 1. Download the [EIS frontend starter kit](https://www.npmjs.com/package/eis-admin-starter-kit) by running '`git clone https://gitlab.com/eis-modules/eis-admin-starter-kit.git`'.
+3. In the starter kit project, add the core module and the demo module by running '`yarn add eis-admin-core eis-admin-demo`'.
-2. In the starter kit project, add any modules as you wish by running '`yarn add eis-admin-xxx`'.
+4. In the starter kit project, add any modules as you wish by running '`yarn add xxx`'.
-3. Install dependencies by running '`yarn install`'.
+5. Install dependencies by running '`yarn install`'.
-4. Run the starter kit project by running '`yarn start`'.
+6. Run the starter kit project by running '`yarn start`'.

 # Try
 # How this works